SolaceLabs/solace-integration-guides/docs/_guides/nifi-jms-jndi.md

 The received messages are from NiFi - hence some of the JMS properties are filled in by NiFi and can be quite different from the orginal messages sent from the Solace application. 'appID' is a user property to identify messages visually.
 The code also computes latency between publishing and receiving.

-**Original text messages after looping back from NiFi are in ByteMessage type**
+**Original text messages after looping back from NiFi are in BytesMessage type**

         Text:	Hello world Queues!
         JMSDeliveryMode:                        2